 Long COVID can significantly affect nasal functions, causing persistent congestion, loss, or distortion of smell, and sinus infections.
 Conditions like Mast Cell Activation Syndrome may exacerbate symptoms.
 Simple remedies include saline irrigation and humidifiers, while professional treatments like nasal endoscopy and olfactory training may help restore normal function.

-Long COVID and Nail Changes: What Your Fingernails Are Trying to Tell You
+Long Covid Nail Changes: What Your Fingernails Can Reveal

 Nail changes, such as Beau's Lines and Mees' Lines, can signal health issues in individuals with long COVID.
 These alterations reflect inflammation, poor circulation, or nutritional deficiencies.
 Tracking these changes may aid diagnosis, and maintaining a nail diary, proper nutrition, and professional consultations can support overall health during recovery.